-There are several strategies for converting the way-counters and set-counters into full-associative marginal gain information.
+There are several strategies for converting the $D \cdot S$ counter values into full-associative marginal gain information.
 In Figure 4 (b), we used sorting as a conversion method.
-First, the number of hits is counted using counters combining both way-counters and set-counters.
-Then, the counters are sorted in decreasing order and assigned to marginal gains $g_i(x)$. $g_i(1)$ gets the maximum counter value and $g_i(C)$ gets the minimum counter value, where C is the number of blocks in the cache.
+First, $D \cdot S{group}$ counter values are obtained from the hardware counters, where $S{group}$ represents the number of set groups.
+Then, these counters are sorted in decreasing order and assigned to marginal gains.
 This conversion is based on the assumption that the marginal gain is monotonically decreasing function of cache size.
 We are also investigating other conversion methods; column-major conversion, binomial probability conversion, etc.

 Figure 4.
-The estimated miss-rate curves using the set-associative cache monitor.
+The estimated miss-rate curves using the setassociative cache monitor.
 The cache is 32-KB 2-way associative, and the benchmark is vpr from SPEC CPU2000.
 The ideal curve represents the case when you know the LRU ordering of all cache blocks. (a) Approximation only using the way LRU information. (b) Approximation using both the way LRU information and the set LRU information.